 28. Chia Seeds

-They are also often used as an egg substitute in vegan cooking.
-Some other ideas to use chia seeds are to mix them in your smoothies or breakfast bowls, homemade chia jam, chia puddings (which is the cousin of a popular recipe of mine: 5-Minute Flax Seed Pudding with 3 variations!), or energy balls.
+Uses: Expand 12x when soaked!
+Great to mix in your smoothies or breakfast bowls, homemade chia jam, chia puddings (which is the cousin of a popular recipe of mine: 5-Minute Flax Seed Pudding with 3 variations!), or energy balls.

 Spices